Infineon/deepcraft-starter-models/TouchDetection/README.md

 `Data` 	- Folder to put your data.

-`Units`	- Folder where custom layers and pre-processors can be added

 `Models` - Folder where trained models, their predictions and generated Edge code are saved.

-`Tools`	- Folder where all extra tools and scripts belonging to the project should be placed.

-`PreprocessorTrack` - Folder where preprocessed data is located

-## Getting Started

-Please visit [developer.imagimob.com](https://developer.imagimob.com), where you can read about Imagimob Studio and go through step-by-step tutorials to get you quickly started.